desainidhi99/AudibleTweetFun/README.md

  ### Test Cases covered
 - User with less than 5 tweets will be handled
 - Invalid user handle will result in error message
+- User handle is NOT case sensitive
-- Filters out images and web links.
-It lets user know that there is an Image inside the tweet
+- Filters out images and web links for the Tweets.
+It lets user know that there is an Image inside the tweet.

  ### Future can look like
- - User has the option to register for the app using their cell#
+ - User has the option to register for the app using their cell# directly
  - Schedule the call either on desired time of day or whenever the new tweet appears
  - We welcome any suggestions/comments for enhancement !!